robclark56/TransferWise_PHP_webhook/README.md

 ## Test your PHP endpoint
 Use your favorite web browser to go to (e.g.): https://your.webserver.domain/TransferWise/TransferWise_callback.php

-You should see something like this:
+You should receive an email like this:
 ```
+To: me@my.domain.com
+Subject: TransferWise Callback

+File: /xxx/TransferWise/TransferWise_callback.php
 Signature not verified.
 Exiting
 ```

 ## Create your Webhook